deavmi/HypeVM/README.md

 **HypeVM** is a project that aims at creating an implementation of a virtual machine for the HypeVM specification (described later in this document) with the added features of allowing the virtual machine to be distributed in terms of its various resources [mentioned here](DistributedVM.md).

+It aims to create a fully functional general purpose virtual machine architecture that can be used by anyone for anything.

 ## HypeVM Architecture

 The architecture of the HypeVM is as follows: